Last updated November 7, 2019

 One of the most notable benefits of using MDM for macOS is how it can help with onboarding new users.
-Traditionally this involved the tedious and time-consuming process of imaging machines or configuring them manually, and generally requires an IT technician to be present for hands-on setup.
+Traditionally this involved the tedious and time-consuming process of imaging machines or configuring them manually.
+It also generally required an IT technician to be present for hands-on setup.

-Is DEP not an option for your organization?
+DEP not an option for your organization?
 Existing devices and non-Apple DEP devices can be enrolled by simply visiting an enrollment URL sent by an administrator through the SimpleMDM interface.
-This enrollment link can be delivered by email or entered manually into a web browser.
+Simple click the enrollment link delivered by email or enter the URL manually into a web browser.

 Many third-party apps require access to other programs on your computer.
-For example, a meeting app may need to access the Apple Calendar or Mail apps.
+For example, a meeting app may need to access the Calendar or Mail apps.
 After downloading the third-party app on macOS, typically a user/admin will need to provide these apps with permission to access other apps.
 If the app doesn’t have the proper permissions, it can be problematic to the end-user who may not understand why they can’t use an app they need.
-Luckily, this can be avoided by using a Privacy Preferences Policy profile within SimpleMDM.
+Luckily, using a Privacy Preferences Policy within SimpleMDM prevents this.
 This profile allows you to specify certain apps that have pre-approval to access other apps so no end-user interaction will be necessary.

 Some apps require special access to devices in order to function.
-This access typically must be granted manually by the user.
+The user typically grants this access manually.
 The Kernel Extension Policy profile allows administrators to configure whitelists to pre-approve kernel extensions for third-party apps, making devices (and apps) another step closer to being completely user-ready.

 Additionally, SimpleMDM pairs quite well when used alongside open-source Munki for more extensive software management capabilities.
 We’ve written more on this topic here: Munki Deployment Using Apple DEP And MDM

-If a Mac is suspected to be lost, some admins may not have a specific course of action.
+When a Mac goes missing, some admins may not have a specific course of action.
 With MDM, admins have the ability to remotely lock and wipe devices by sending a command from the interface, rather than requiring some user interaction to do so.

-Finally, much of what cannot be done using only out-of-the-box features in MDM can be achieved through the use some combination of open source tools with MDM.
-SimpleMDM provides administrators with the flexibility to utilize their choosing of alternative tools alongside MDM; we’ve discussed many popular open-source pairings for Mac management here: Popular Open Source Tools for Mac Admins
+Finally, the limitations of using only out-of-the-box features in MDM can be avoided through the use of open-source tools alongside an MDM.
+SimpleMDM provides administrators with the flexibility to utilize their choice of alternative tools alongside MDM; we’ve discussed many popular open-source pairings for Mac management here: Popular Open Source Tools for Mac Admins

 For a more detailed look at what can be done with MDM on macOS, we encourage you to start a free trial with SimpleMDM.